 Jeffrey's Bay © arclients

 Although J-Bay is a famously friendly place, surfers should note that localism can be a problem in the water.
-Be friendly and respectful with local surfers and be sure to abide by proper surfing etiquette.
+Visitors should be friendly and respectful with local surfers, and should abide by proper surfing etiquette.